cristofercruz/gbp-esp-shield-pcb/README.md

 # Components
 Besides the ESP8266 board, this shield uses the following components:

-* 1× 4.7kΩ resistor (*required*)
+* 1× 4.7kΩ resistor (*required for link detection*)
+* 1x 10kΩ resistor (*required for link detection*)
 * 1× 128×32 OLED display (*optional, recommended*)
 * 1× 3.5mm LED (*optional*)

 Placements for the components are clearly marked on the board's silkscreen.
-Find the resistor on the bottom of the PCB.
+The resistors can be either through hole or surface mount type and can be placed either on the top OR bottom of the board.

 # Compatible Software
 This shield breaks out appropriate pins for the Game Boy Link port that is part of the PCB itself.
 This hardware is suitable for both the [Arduino Game Boy Printer Emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) as well as the [WiFi Game Boy Printer Emulator](https://github.com/HerrZatacke/wifi-gbp-emulator)